$130 $80 (save 38%)

 Originally, Nike sneakers were made in the US.
 These days, though, Nike contracts overseas factories to make their products.
 There are approximately 142 shoe manufacturing factories that supply Nike sneakers.
 The factories are located in 15 countries.
 A big bulk, however, is made in Asian countries, China, Vietnam and Indonesia included.

-3. How many countries do sneaker brand Nike sell their products to?
+3. How many countries does sneaker brand Nike sell their products to?

 Nike sneakers and other products are sold in over 160 countries.
 In fiscal 2016, a large percentage of the company’s sales came from North America.
 They also operate in five other geographic segments, excluding emerging markets, namely Greater China, Japan as well as Western, Eastern and Central Europe.